 How To Save Money On Public Transport

-- Purchase a weekend family ticket (2 adults and 3 children) £5 for unlimited travel
+- Purchase a weekend family ticket (2 adults and 3 children) for £5 for unlimited travel

 - Purchase a PlusBus ticket for cheaper bus and train travel.